Hanged, drawn and quartered: First recorded examples

-The first recorded example of the punishment in its entirety was during Edward I's reign, for the Welsh prince Dafydd ap Gruffydd in 1283 after he turned against the king and proclaimed himself Prince of Wales and Lord of Snowdon.
-(Note: On de Marisco, Paris states "postea decollatus et corpus in tres partes divisum est" (Once beheaded his body is divided into three parts).)
-Following the capture of Dafydd ap Gruffydd, Edward proclaimed that the "treacherous lineage" (House of Aberffraw), and princes of that "turbulent nation" (Wales) were now his prisoners.
+The first recorded example of the punishment in its entirety was during Edward I's reign, for the Welsh prince Dafydd ap Gruffudd in 1283 after he turned against the king and proclaimed himself Prince of Wales and Lord of Snowdon.
+(Note: On de Marisco, Paris states "postea decollatus et corpus in tres partes divisum est" (Once beheaded his body was divided into three parts).)
+Following the capture of Dafydd ap Gruffudd, Edward proclaimed that the "treacherous lineage" (House of Aberffraw), and princes of that "turbulent nation" (Wales) were now his prisoners.
 Edward summoned a parliament at Shrewsbury to discuss Dafydd's fate.
 On 30 September, it was decided Dafydd would be executed for what from that time onward would be termed high treason.

 On 3 October, Dafydd was attached to a horse's tail and drawn through the streets of Shrewsbury to his place of execution.
 There he was hanged for "killing English noblemen" until losing consciousness, then revived, disembowelled, and made to watch as his entrails burned before him for "sacrilege in committing his crimes in the week of Christ's passion" (Easter).
-Finally, Dafydd's body was cut into quarters "for plotting the king's death," and the parts were sent to different regions of Edward's realm: the right arm to York, the left arm to Bristol, the right leg to Northampton, and the left leg to Hereford.
+Finally, Dafydd's body was cut into quarters "for plotting the king's death", and the parts were sent to different regions of Edward's realm: the right arm to York, the left arm to Bristol, the right leg to Northampton, and the left leg to Hereford.
 The head was bound with iron and set on a spear at the Tower of London.

 In 1305, the Scottish knight Sir William Wallace, a primary leader of the First War of Scottish Independence, was punished in a similar manner.
 He was forced to wear a crown of laurel leaves and was drawn to Smithfield, where he was hanged, cut down before dying, emasculated and eviscerated, and then beheaded.
 His entrails were burned before him and his corpse quartered, while his head was set on London Bridge and the quarters sent to Newcastle, Berwick, Stirling, and Perth.